Locations:

 When should I see my healthcare provider?

-If you’ve had surgery to remove a branchial cleft cyst, your healthcare provider will give you specific instructions on caring for your surgery site.
-You should contact your healthcare provider if:
+If you’ve had surgery to remove a branchial cleft cyst, let your healthcare provider know if you develop:

-• You have more drainage or swelling than you expected.
+• More drainage or swelling than you expected.

-Children and adults can have branchial cleft cysts that cause painful symptoms.
-If you or your child have these cysts, some questions you may want to ask your healthcare provider include:
+If you or your child has branchial cleft cysts, here are some questions you might want to ask your healthcare provider:

 • Can this cyst become cancerous?

-• Will my cyst/my child’s cyst go away on its own?
+• Will the cyst go away on its own?

 • What are typical treatment side effects?